Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Introduction

 \section{Introduction}

+Large Language Models (LLMs) and Vision Language Models (VLMs) have shown impressive open-world reasoning capabilities \cite{gpt4_report, gemini_2_5, deepseek_r1}, and they have proved to be powerful tools for high-level planning for robotic applications \cite{huang2022_llm_planner, driess2023_palm_e, shi2025_hi_robot}.
+Specifically, such planning tasks involve translating a high-level task instruction (e.g., ``make a salad") into a sequence of abstract sub-tasks (e.g., ``take the lettuce out from the fridge" and ``put the cutting board on the counter").
+High-level planning differs from low-level planning; rather than directly producing actionable robot actions like end-effector poses or joint torques, a high-level planner generates abstract sub-tasks that are required to be processed by low-level planners into physical actions.
+High-level planning is a salient research direction as complex real world tasks typically require decomposition into more manageable sub-tasks that can be effectively translated into executable robot actions.

-Large Language Models (LLMs) and Vision Language Models (VLMs) have shown impressive open-world reasoning capabilities \citep{gpt4_report, gemini_2_5, deepseek_r1}, and they have proved to be powerful tools for high-level/symbolic planning for robotic applications \citep{huang2022_llm_planner, driess2023_palm_e, shi2025_hi_robot}.
-Despite recent progress in using these models for symbolic planning in robotic applications, there is no comprehensive study examining how to utilize these models as \emph{closed-loop} symbolic planners.
-In this work, we aim to understand how to effectively leverage VLMs as closed-loop symbolic planners from a \emph{control-theoretic} perspective, given their black-box nature and susceptibility to errors.
-This work is heavily inspired by studies on closed-loop controllers from control theory.
-We develop intuitions with Model Predictive Control (MPC) \citep{garcia1989_mpc, wang2025_safe_mpc}, as its repeated process of planning and execution until task completion has striking similarities with how LLMs/VLMs are used for symbolic planning.
-Drawing inspiration from MPC, we focus on two fundamental characteristics of closed-loop planners: frequency of replanning (or equivalently, control horizon) and warm-starting.
+Despite recent progress in using these models for high-level planning in robotic applications, how to utilize these models as \emph{closed-loop} high-level planners remains an active area of research.
+In this work, we aim to understand how to effectively leverage LLMs/VLMs as closed-loop high-level planners from an empirical and practical perspective in a black-box setting.
+We pose the problem of closed-loop high-level planning in the framework of Model Predictive Control (MPC) \cite{garcia1989_mpc}, as its repeated process of planning and execution until task completion has striking similarities with how LLMs/VLMs are used for high-level planning.
+Under this framework, the planning problem is conceptualized as an optimal control problem, where the instructions provided in the prompt serve as the objective, constraints implicitly or explicitly specified in the prompts are the constraints, and the language model's internal knowledge of the physical world acts as the dynamics constraint.
+This optimal control problem is repeatedly solved by the language model, one or more proposed actions are executed by the robot, and this process of planning-execution continues until the requested task is completed.